 The end will not come tomorrow.

-The immediate future is still in the hands of the virus, as we continue to fight with a better arsenal (vaccines, masks, room ventilation, antivirals andunique monoclonal therapy which works against Omicron).
+The immediate future is still in the hands of the virus, while we continue to fight with a better arsenal (vaccines, masks, room ventilation, antivirals and theunique monoclonal therapy which works against Omicron).

-Media and politics may also (legitimately) have an interest in making us abandon the most stringent measures for the (also legitimate) needs of economic recovery and social balance as a whole, without considering thousands more deaths as a simple statistical consequence.
+Media and politics may also have (legitimately) an interest in making us abandon the most stringent measures for (also legitimate) needs of economic recovery and social balance as a whole, without considering thousands more deaths as a simple statistical consequence.